Dro1000/MarketEnv/README.md

 # MarketEnv

-This is the framework which allow to simulate market environment for reainforcement learnint tasks
+This is a framework which allows to simulate market environment for reinforcement learning tasks